 It was a fantastic conversation about one of my favorite topics to talk about!

-We’re giving away three copies of the book People Solve Problems: The Power of Every Person, Every Day, Every Problem to our readers during our book giveaway.
+We gave away three copies of the book People Solve Problems: The Power of Every Person, Every Day, Every Problem to our readers during our book giveaway.
 Be sure to join my community to hear about all of my future giveaways.